Skip to main content

 • inertiajs/inertia-laravel (server-side adapter)

-• @inertiajs/svelte (client-side adapter)
+• @inertiajs/svelte (client adapter)

 • TypeScript + svelte-check

-• Tailwind CSS + shadcn-svelte component library
+• Tailwind CSS + the shadcn-svelte component library

-• HandleInertiaRequests middleware
+• The HandleInertiaRequests middleware

 Manual installation